-- What is the note taker’s role in both informal and formal meetings?
+- The note taker’s role in both informal and formal meetings.

-- Preparing for a meeting and using templates for structuring notes.
+- Preparing for meetings and using templates for structuring notes.

-- Do notes need to be signed by those at the meeting?
+- Getting notes signed by those at the meeting.

 - The importance of having and using good listening skills.

-- What happens when a note taker falls behind or misses a segment?
+- What to do when the note taker falls behind or misses a segment.